Joshhhuaaa/EnhancedSCCTVersus/README.md

 ### Game Setup

+- After downloading Enhanced SCCT Versus, extract the contents, and you should have a Enhanced SCCT Versus folder.
+You can place it anywhere you like, it's portable.
-By default, the game will be installed as a dgVoodoo2 build.
+- By default, the game will be installed as a dgVoodoo2 build.
 If you would like to switch between dgVoodoo2 or 3D-Analyze, run the command script, `ConvertBuild.cmd` in the System folder.

 ### dgVoodoo2 build (DG) [recommended]
 This is the recommended build that we have people use. [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2) is a wrapper that can restore the broken dynamic lights on modern PCs for SCCT Versus.

-- After downloading Enhanced SCCT Versus, extract the contents, and you should have a Enhanced SCCT Versus folder.
-You can place it anywhere you like, it's portable.
 - Run the game executable, `SCCT_Versus.exe` in the System folder to begin playing.

 dgVoodoo2 offers smoother, less pixelated shadows than 3D-Analyze.
 However, some users experience an issue where their game starts tabbing out while clicking the mouse on dgVoodoo2.
 If that occurs, you can try using 3D-Analyze to fix the issue.